UMD-AIMAR/aimar/README.md

 4. desk_server feeds the image to desk-server/skin.py and gets a prediction.

-5. skin_command.py gets a web response of the diagnosis.
+5. desk_server sends the diagnosis in a web response to skin_command.py.

 6. Mycroft responds with the diagnosis.